 These are the thoughts I had following our day at CBeebies Land.
 This was written in our room in the CBeebies Hotel with the rest of the family already snoring around me.

 I write this review following day 1 of our much-anticipated trip to CBeebies Land and the CBeebies Land Hotel at Alton Towers.
 I’m not sure how I feel about today.
-Let’s just say that not everything has gone to plan and there have been many disappointments.
-However, we have done our absolute best to remain positive so, for now, I would like to concentrate on the good and leave the bad and the ugly for another post.
-Ultimately we did have an amazing day.
+Let’s just say that not everything has gone to plan, and there have been many disappointments.
+However, we have done our absolute best to remain positive.
+Ultimately we did have a fantastic day.

 We are massive fans of CBeebies in the TWT house.
 The excitement has been palpable for over a week now and not just from the 3-year-old.
 We were all intrigued to see how they would interpret our favourite programmes in a theme park setting.

 Most of the rides were excellent.
 We particularly liked the ‘big’ attractions, the Go Jetters and Octonaughts rides.
 Postman Pat and the Tree Tops ride were also excellent, and both children could go too.
 You can read my full review of all the CBeebies Land rides, including height restrictions and queue times in this post.